simplworld/simpl-games-api/README.md

 ### Running tests with py.test

-Change into the `simpl` directory:
+Change into the `simpl` subdirectory:

 ```bash
 $ cd simpl